vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

 <div id='spec5'></div>

 Notice the strange `:Q` trailing our data attribute.
 This is a special shorthand to indicate to Vega-Lite what type of data value `Origin` is.
-While you might think that the tool should be able to figure this out automatically, remember we are ultimate just building up a JSON specification - and so some of these nuances need to be supplied explicitly.
+While you might think that the tool should be able to figure this out automatically, remember we are ultimately just building up a JSON specification - and so some of these nuances need to be supplied explicitly.

 ## A Grammar of Interaction